Raising kids is hard. Add a diagnosis of hearing loss and you might find yourself thinking parenting is not for the faint of heart.

 But, because hearing loss is invisible, the effects of fragmented hearing, listening comprehension, and fatigue are often ignored.

-Yes.
-There are times my kids behave badly.
-This does make them typical.
-However; without proper listening breaks, rest and time to reboot, they have a hard time holding it together.
-Knowing the difference, as a parent, is the tricky part.
+There are times my kids have bad behavior.
+This makes them typical.
+However; without proper listening breaks, they have a hard time regulating.
+Knowing the difference is the key.

-I whole-heartedly disagree.
 I don’t think God gave this to me.
-I am sure that He designed my kids through Him; In Him.
+I am sure He designed my kids perfectly imperfect.

-Perhaps.
-Only; this somehow seems to minimize the countless hours of therapy and the tough grind they have been through.
-To say they are thriving simply because they are older feels like it discounts the hard work and oversimplifies something otherwise very complex.
+This minimizes the countless hours of therapy and tough grind they have been through.
+To say they are thriving simply because they are older discounts all their hard work and oversimplifies something otherwise complex.